-As you're working on your research project and gearing up to present it at URES, don't forget that Loyola has many different resources to help you through the process.
+As you are working on your research project and gearing up to present it at URES, don't forget that Loyola has many different resources to help you through the process.
 Asking for support is an important part of any academic effort!
 Here are a few to keep in mind as you go.

 Libraries - The Loyola University Chicago Libraries are full of resources to assist students in their research.
 As well as having online guides, the libraries offer research assistance, including the ability to request an appointment with a subject specialist or to participate in a workshop on research skills.